Did you know that moving counts as one of the top stressors in life?

 - Food Scale: to fit my meal to my goals and needs.
 Definitely not needed.

-- Coffee Maker (percolator and a small french press): options!
+- Coffee Maker (percolator or a small/medium french press): options!

 - Coffee bean grinder: one key to better tasting coffee.
 Not 100% needed of course. 🙂